 Emilia manages the many stages of the grantmaking process and is responsible for maintaining the Foundation’s grants database.
 She joined the Foundation in 2010.

 Emilia’s prior work experience was in business, as an executive assistant, supporting senior management of NYNEX Corporation, Sesame Workshop, and Sodexo Healthcare.
-She holds a B.S. in management from St. John’s University and possesses a creative side: painting in watercolor, writing poetry, and volunteering in music ministry at Holy Spirit R.C.
-Church in New Hyde Park.
+She holds a B.S. in management from St. John’s University and possesses a creative side: painting in watercolor, writing poetry, and volunteering in music ministry, singing in a folk group.

 Maryland Program Consultant

 Cathy serves the Foundation in a consulting capacity.
 She is also Executive Director of the Leonard and Helen R. Stulman Charitable Foundation in Baltimore.

 She was formerly executive director of Volunteer Maryland, a statewide AmeriCorps program based in the Maryland governor’s office, and she has also worked for the Maryland Student Service Alliance, training teachers and developing curricula for service-learning.